SenecaCountyOhio/SenCO-GIS-Guide/Guides/ArcHub.md

 ```

 ## Portal Structure
 Each layer hosted in ArcGIS Online is categorized and shared with the ArcGIS Hub groups, as well as their GeoLibrary category group.
 On the portal, when a user selects the type of information they are looking for, they are redirected to a distinct category group.
 For example, if they click on the Administrative Boundaries tag, they are shown all the layers that are shared with the "Seneca County GeoLibrary - Administrative Boundaries" group.
-All the info in those groups are automatically shared to the ArcGIS Hub group.

 Some types of information bridge multiple category types, and so a layer can be shared with as many groups as needed.
 The following is an outline of the information currently hosted through the GeoLibrary;

 ### Administrative Boundaries
 - Corporation Boundaries